Biofilm-Project/BAS/README.md

 # **Biofilm Analyzing Software (BAS)**

-BAS is a Python-based program for an exploratory analysis of digital images from biofilm growth experiments.
+BAS is a Python-based program for exploratory analysis of digital images from biofilm growth experiments.

 **Installation**

-Download the .exe file that corresponds to your OS.
+Download [here](https://drive.google.com/file/d/1fKPA34Y4yr1Rly8iVG5gyci7LnX97vhY/view?usp=sharing) the .exe file that corresponds to your OS.

 **Pre-Usage**

-You should always arrange your experiment files in 2 folders: Biofilm and Reference.
-This will allow the program to function correctly.
+You should always arrange your images from experiments in 2 folders: Biofilm and Reference.
+This will allow the program to identify them and function correctly.

 **Usage**